55+ Driver Safety Program

 Funded by the Governor’s Office of Highway Safety

-Older drivers have an excessively high rate of motor vehicle fatalities compared to other adult age groups, on a per vehicle mile traveled (VMT) basis.
-In 2008, drivers 65 years and older had the highest driver crash fatality rates (14.2 per 1,000 crashes) among all driving age populations, including teenagers.
-Also, in 2008, 154 (69 %) of the 222 older drivers involved in fatal crashes in Georgia died.
+Aging road users have a high rate of motor vehicle fatalities compared to other adult age groups, on a per vehicle mile traveled (VMT) basis.
+From 2013-2017, the number of 55+ drivers killed in traffic crashed increased 44%, while the total number of drivers aged 15-54 killed in traffic crashed increased by only 36%.
 By 2025, in Georgia, motor vehicle crashes will account for the second leading cause of unintentional injury deaths among older adults age 65 and older.

-In 2012, drivers 65 years of age and older were involved in 204 fatal traffic crashes in Georgia.
+In 2017, drivers 55 years of age and older were involved in 568 fatal traffic crashes in Georgia.
+Of those, 340 drivers 55+ year of age and older were killed

-The most common contributing factor for drivers ages 65 and older for both fatal and all crashes was failure to yield right of way.
+The most common known contributing factor for drivers ages 55+ for both fatal was failure to yield right of way.
 This includes improper left hand turns.
-The 2nd contributing cause for fatal crashes was failure to keep in proper lane.
-Following too close was the 2nd most common cause for drivers 65 and older involved in a nonfatal crash.
+The 2nd contributing cause for fatal crashes was overcorrecting.

 What Older Drivers Need to Know